 - Complete a Business Licence Application Form and supporting documents, including a Self-evaluation Fire & Safety Form, Good Neighbour Agreement Form, Parking Plan, principal residence status documentation (if applicable), ownership verification documentation OR Owner Consent Form, and Strata Consent Form (if applicable).

-- Starting April 23, apply for a business licence by email (email@example.com) or in person at City Hall.
+- Apply for a business licence by email (email@example.com) or in person at City Hall.
 Staff will then follow up with you with payment instructions.

 - Receive approval and follow the rules and regulations.